databrickslabs/dbldatagen/docs/source/using_streaming_data.rst

      - if set to `True`, automatically generates a timestamp field if none present

-The type of the streaming source may be the fully qualified name of a custom streaming source, a built in streaming source such as `rate` or `rate-micro-batch`, or the name of a file format such as `parquet`, `delta`, or `csv`.
+The type of the streaming source may be the fully qualified name of a custom streaming source, or a built in streaming source such as `rate` or `rate-micro-batch`.

-File based data source support `csv`, `parquet` and `delta` format files or folders of files.
-Files or folders of files in `delta` format do not require specification of a schema as it is inferred from the underlying file.

-Files or folders of files in `csv` format require a schema.

 Any options that do not begin with the prefix `dbldatagen.` are passed through to the options method of the underlying based data frame.

-When a schema is specified for a file based source, the schema should only specify the schema of the fields in the underlying source, not for additional fields added by the data generation rules.

 .. note::
    Every streaming data source requires a field that can be designated as the seed field or `id` field.